 On May 7, 2012, the Company announced that it was experiencing delays in closing sales, which raised investor concerns about the Company’s fiscal 2012 performance.
-As a result of these concerns, QSI’s stock price declined 17% over the next two trading days, falling from a closing price of $36.99 on May 6 to a closing price of $30.99 on May 8, on very high volume.
+Following this announcement, QSI’s stock price declined 17% over the next two trading days, falling from a closing price of $36.99 on May 6 to a closing price of $30.99 on May 8, on very high volume.

-A few days later, on May 10, 2012, QSI revealed that, contrary to its prior statements touting its continued record growth, its ability to generate earnings had materially slowed in fiscal 2012.
+A few days later, on May 10, 2012, QSI revealed that its ability to generate earnings had materially slowed in fiscal 2012.
 Specifically, QSI announced that it would report EPS of between $1.27 and $1.30 for fiscal 2012 – or as much as 36% below its guidance.
 Following this announcement, QSI’s stock price immediately declined 6%, falling from $32.09 to $30.12 on May 10, on extremely high volume.

 Then, before the market opened on July 26, 2012, Defendants announced that the Company’s EPS had materially declined from the year-ago quarter, and withdrew QSI’s highly favorable fiscal 2013 guidance.
 That disclosure caused the price of QSI stock to decline from $23.63 per share to $15.95 per share on July 26, 2012.

-On April 7, 2014, the Court-appointed Lead Plaintiffs, Arkansas Teacher Retirement System and the City of Miami Fire Fighters’ and Police Officers’ Retirement Trust, filed an Amended Complaint For Violations Of The Federal Securities Laws (“Amended Complaint”).
+On April 7, 2014, Lead Plaintiffs filed an Amended Complaint For Violations Of The Federal Securities Laws (“Amended Complaint”).
 In June 2014, Defendants filed a motion to dismiss the Amended Complaint, which Lead Plaintiffs opposed.
 In October 2014, the court granted the motion to dismiss.
 In January 2015, the court denied Lead Plaintiffs’ motion for reconsideration.
 Following Lead Plaintiffs’ appeal of these decisions, on July 28, 2017, the Ninth Circuit Court of Appeals reversed the district court’s order and remanded for further proceedings.
-The parties are currently engaged in discovery.
-Trial is set for October 29, 2019.